-In April 2017, we completed a private placement of 2,592,591 shares of our common stock at a price of \$13.50 per share, for an aggregate purchase price of \$35.0 million.
-Srinivas Akkaraju, M.D., Ph.D., who joined our board of directors in June 2017, is one of the managers of Samsara BioCapital GP, LLC, which is the general partner of Samsara BioCapital, L.P., a venture capital firm which purchased 740,740 shares in this private placement at an aggregate purchase price of \$10.0 million.
+In February 2018, we completed a public offering of 4,816,753 shares of our common stock at a price of \$9.55 per share.
+Srinivas Akkaraju, M.D., Ph.D. is one of the managers of Samsara BioCapital GP, LLC, which is the general partner of Samsara BioCapital, L.P., a venture capital firm that purchased 209,424 shares of our common stock in this public offering at an aggregate purchase price of \$2.0 million.